4yn/slidershim/README.md

 <details>
 <summary><strong>My controller is not recognised</strong></summary>

-- slidershim supports the GAMO2 Tasoller on HID firmware and Yuancon Laverita v2 controllers on HID firmware.
+- slidershim supports the GAMO2 Tasoller and Yuancon Laverita v2 controllers on HID firmware.
   - If you are using a Tasoller controller, make sure it has the correct HID firmware installed.
   - If your hardware controller is not one of these, it will not work.
 - Hotplug is not supported.
 If you plugged in the controller after starting slidershim, re-connect your controller by just clicking the "Apply" button (even if it is grey).